StreetScienceCommunity/DNAnalyzer/README.md

-# Online microbiome data analysis
+# DNAnalyzer: an online game for DNA data analysis

 ***Involve and empower citizens to contribute to science***

 ## Welcome!

 Welcome! :tada: Willkommen! :balloon: Grüezi! :confetti_ball: Bienvenue! :balloon::balloon::balloon:

-Thank you for visiting the online microbiome data analysis project repository.
+Thank you for visiting the DNAnalyzer project repository.

 This document (the README file) is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.